Manibharathi055/portfolio/README.md

 # portfolio
- This is the projected done using HTML,CSS,Java script.
+ This is the project done using HTML,CSS,Java script.
 Here i have completed my portfolio